Javiani/Litemodal/README.md

 #★ Lite Modal ★

-###✌ A very light-weight, simple to use, state driven dialog Css library ✌
+###✌ A very light-weight, simple to use, state driven dialog Css ✌

 ##↳ Motivation